Call for Science-Society Projects 2023 – Component 2: “Impact’Sciences”

 - originality/innovation;

-- Overall impact envisaged over the period of implementation of the actions (volume, number of employees);
+- the overall impact anticipated over the period during which the actions are implemented (volume, headcount);

-- impact of the project in terms of the University's visibility and influence.
+- the project’s impact in terms of the University’s visibility and reputation.

-NB: Special attention will be given to projects based on the UM's scientific and/or heritage collections.
-Projects that can be implemented during the Year of Physics will also be encouraged (the Year of Physics, from September 2023 to July 2024, is being launched in France by the CNRS, the French Physics Society, the Ministry of National Education and Youth, the CEA, and France Universités).
+Note: Special attention will be given to projects that draw on the University’s scientific and/or heritage collections.
+Projects that can be implemented during the Year of Physics will also be encouraged (the Year of Physics, running from September 2023 to July 2024, is an initiative in France launched by the CNRS, the French Physical Society, the Ministry of National Education and Youth, the CEA, and France Universités).

 Budget allocated to this call for proposals: €